KSVQ/wikki-sci/content/publications/blooms-2-sigma-problem.md

 ---

-**Why tutoring produced a 2σ jump**
+## Why tutoring produced a 2σ jump

 Bloom identified the core drivers:

-1. Real-time feedback
+1. **Real-time feedback**

     Misunderstandings are corrected instantly instead of snowballing into confusion.

-2. Personalized pacing
+2. **Personalized pacing**

     Students don’t get dragged by the fast or slow pace of a class.
 They move when they’re actually ready.

-3. Mastery learning
+3. **Mastery learning**

     The tutor ensures the student actually grasps the concept before moving on — not just completing tasks for grades.

-4. Adaptive explanations
+4. **Adaptive explanations**

     If a student doesn’t get it one way, the tutor switches methods, analogies, or examples until it clicks.

-5. Cognitive scaffolding
+5. **Cognitive scaffolding**

     The tutor supports only what the student cannot yet do alone, building independence without overwhelm.

 Together, these create a learning environment where error doesn’t accumulate — understanding accumulates.

 ---

-**Why Bloom called it a “problem”**
+## Why Bloom called it a “problem”

 Because the implications are enormous and uncomfortable:

-If 1:1 tutoring produces 2σ gains, then every student could perform at elite levels — IF they had individualized guidance.
+If 1:1 tutoring produces 2σ gains, then every student could perform at elite levels IF they had individualized guidance.

 But scaling personal tutors to entire populations is impossible.
 That’s the “problem.”

 Bloom challenged the field to find a scalable method to mimic the benefits of tutoring without requiring one tutor per student.